London Itinerary: How to Plan the Perfect 4 Days in London

 Follow us on Instagram for behind-the-scenes travel content!

-Closeup of a glass pod on the London Eye wheel elevated high above the river with Palaces of Westminster on the right.
-This sunset scene on the Thames River is part of a London itinerary for 4 days in the city.
+Closeup of a glass pod on the London Eye wheel.
+This view on the Thames River is part of a London itinerary for 4 days in the city.

 Day 1 — London Walking Tour and Highlights